manicminer/ansible-vars-plugin-aws/README.md

 Just like Ansible's EC2 inventory script, this plugin caches all the resource information it finds, in order to speed up subsequent playbook executions.
 The cache can be disabled by setting `use_cache: no` in the configuration file, and the cache timeout (which defaults to 10 minutes) can be specified [in seconds] with the `cache_max_age` setting.

-It's possible that factors outside of Ansible could invalidate cached information, so it's also possible to configure one or more environment variables, the values of which will be saved and if they change between playbok runs, the cache will be automatically invalidated.
+It's possible that factors outside of Ansible could invalidate cached information, so it's also possible to configure one or more environment variables, the values of which will be saved and if they change between playbook runs, the cache will be automatically invalidated.